 An alternative response to the threat of new substances has been for countries to manage them under existing drug legislation, through either modification or extension of these laws.
 There is often a dearth of reliable information on new drugs, and scientific risk assessment panels have been created in Hungary (2010) and Finland (2011) to provide the evidence base for decisions to control new substances.

 In order to accelerate legal processes, some countries have introduced temporary control regimes, allowing time for investigation of the need for permanent control.
-For example, in 2011, the United Kingdom enacted a procedure allowing temporary class drug orders, under which named substances could be quickly controlled under drug laws for up to 1 year.
-A similar system was enacted in Hungary in 2012, allowing the addition of non-therapeutic drugs to the list of controlled substances on the basis that they can pose as serious a threat to public health as substances already listed in the drug schedules.
-These two countries' new laws do not apply to personal possession offences.
-A comparable procedure is also being drafted in Slovakia.
+For example, temporary control procedures were enacted in Latvia and Slovakia in 2013, implemented respectively by the Centre for Disease Prevention and Control and the Minister of Health.
+In 2011, the United Kingdom enacted a procedure allowing temporary class drug orders, under which named substances could be quickly controlled under drug laws for up to one year.
+A similar system was enacted in Hungary in 2012, revising the risk assessment and allowing the addition of non-therapeutic drugs to the list of controlled substances on the basis that they can pose as serious a threat to public health as substances already listed in the drug schedules.
+While personal possession of NPS has often been excluded from punishment, in 2014 it was made an administrative offence in Latvia, and possession of more than 10g of active substance was criminalised in Hungary.
+In the Czech Republic, controlled drugs had been listed in a parliamentary law; their transfer to a new government decree in 2014 should reduce the time required to add new substances in future.
+At the end of 2014, Finland extended its Narcotics Act to cover also 'psychoactive substances banned from the consumer market', listed in a new Government Decree following the above risk assessment, with unauthorised supply punishable by up to a year in prison as an offence endangering health and safety.

 Some countries have chosen to extend the coverage of existing drug laws by listing defined groups of substances, rather than individual drugs as had been done previously.
-Tight 'generic' group definitions have been used for years in Ireland and the United Kingdom, while broader 'analogue' groups, or derivatives, are controlled in Bulgaria, Latvia and Malta (see 'Terms and definitions' box).
-However, group definitions are now being introduced into the drug laws of other countries, including Luxembourg (1), Italy (2), Cyprus (3), Lithuania (4), Denmark (5), France (6) and Norway (7).
-Germany has been studying the feasibility of this group definitions approach, whereas the Netherlands rejected it in 2012 because of the complexity of targeting some substances while not restricting others that may have valid uses.
+Tight 'generic' group definitions have been used for years in Ireland and the United Kingdom, while broader 'analogue' groups, or derivatives, are controlled in Bulgaria, Latvia and Malta (see definitions box).
+However, group definitions are now being introduced into the drug laws of other countries,